NeuroTechX/moabb/README.md

 ## Contact us

-If you want to report a problem or suggest an enhancement, we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
+If you want to report a problem or suggest an enhancement, we'd love for you to [open an issue](../../issues) at this GitHub repository because then we can get right on it.

 For a less formal discussion or exchanging ideas, you can also reach us on the [Gitter channel][link_gitter] or join our weekly office hours!
 This an open video meeting happening on a [regular basis](https://github.com/NeuroTechX/moabb/issues/191), please ask the link on the gitter channel.
-We are also on [NeuroTechX slack #moabb channel][link_neurotechx_signup].
+We are also on [NeuroTechX Slack #moabb channel][link_neurotechx_signup].

 ## Architecture and Main Concepts